Reclassification Requests and Review Requests

 - the Complaint was escalated for non-response within the standard timeframe, but a public holiday had not been taken into account

-- the TIO Officer did not advise the Member in writing of a conciliation or investigation, or
+- we did not advise the provider in writing of a conciliation or investigation.

-The TIO aims to assess a Reclassification Request within 2 business days.
+We aim to assess a Reclassification Request within 15 business days.

-If a Reclassification Request is complex, the TIO Manager may need more time to undertake an assessment.
-In this case the TIO Manager will regularly update the Member about the progress of the assessment.
+If a Reclassification Request is complex, we may need more time to undertake an assessment.
+In this case we will regularly update the provider about the progress of the assessment.

 3.0 Assessment of Reclassification Requests

-The TIO Manager may ask the consumer and Member for more information if he or she needs it to fully assess the Reclassification Request.
+The TIO Officer may ask the consumer and provider for more information to fully assess the Reclassification Request.

-When, after assessment, the TIO Manager is of the view the Complaint has not been correctly classified, he or she will reclassify the Complaint.
+When, after assessment, we are of the view the Complaint is not correctly classified, we will reclassify the Complaint.

-When the TIO Manager makes a decision about a Reclassification Request, he or she will write to the Member and explain the decision.
+When the TIO Officer makes a decision about a Reclassification Request, he or she will inform the provider and explain the decision.

-When a decision about a Reclassification Request will affect the consumer, the TIO Manager will contact the consumer and explain the decision.
+When a decision about a Reclassification Request will affect the consumer, a TIO Officer will contact the consumer and explain the decision.

-When the TIO Manager declines a Reclassification Request, the Member can ask for this decision to be reviewed.
-Review Requests must be in writing, and the Member should give reasons why it believes the decision is wrong, or any other reasons why the Complaint should be reclassified.
+A provider may request a review of a Reclassification Request decision.
+Such a Review Request must be in writing, and the provider should give substantive reasons why it believes the decision is wrong, or why the Complaint should be reclassified.
 The provider must provide all relevant evidence to support its Review Request.

-Reviews will be assessed with reference to all information about the Complaint that the TIO has at the time of the review.
+Reviews will be assessed with reference to all information about the Complaint that we have at the time of the Review.

-The Reclassification Review team may ask the consumer and Member for more information if it is needed to assess the Review Request.
+The Review team may ask the consumer and provider for more information if it is needed to assess the Review Request.

-When, after assessment, the Reclassification Review team is of the view that the complaint has not been correctly classified, the Complaint will be reclassified.
+When, after assessment, the Review team takes the view that the Complaint has not been correctly classified, the Complaint will be reclassified appropriately.

 5.0 Complaint handling during assessment of a Reclassification Request or Review Request

-The TIO will generally not suspend its handling of the Complaint on the basis of a Reclassification Request or Review Request.
-The TIO requires the Member to continue to participate in the resolution process, including by providing all responses and evidence requested, suspending credit management on disputed amounts, and responding to the consumer’s claims or concerns, especially if there appears to be any ongoing detriment to the consumer.
+We will generally not suspend handling a Complaint on the basis of a Reclassification Request or Review Request.
+We require the provider to continue to participate in the resolution process, including by providing all responses and evidence requested, stopping credit management of disputed amounts, and responding to the consumer’s claims or concerns, especially if there appears to be any ongoing detriment to the consumer.

-If the TIO decides to suspend its handling of the Complaint while the TIO Manager assesses the Reclassification Request or a Reclassification Review is conducted, the Member must continue to suspend credit management on disputed amounts until advised by the TIO.
+If we decide to suspend handling a Complaint while the TIO Officer assesses the Reclassification Request or a Reclassification Review is conducted, the provider must stop credit management of disputed amounts until advised by us.

 6.0 Payment of TIO invoices during assessment of a Reclassification Request or Review Request

-The TIO requires payment of all TIO invoices, consistent with the Member’s legal obligations under the TIO Memorandum and Articles of Association, irrespective of whether the Member is waiting for a decision on a Reclassification Request or a Review Request.
+We require payment of all TIO invoices, consistent with the provider’s legal obligations under the TIO Company Constitution, irrespective of whether the provider is waiting for a decision on a Reclassification Request or a Review Request.

-When a Reclassification Request or Review Request is approved and a corresponding charge has already been invoiced, a later invoice will include a credit adjustment to reflect the correct classification.
+When a Reclassification Request or Review Request is approved and a corresponding charge has already been invoiced, a later invoice will include a credit adjustment to reflect the adjusted classification.